pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform-Samsung-SPC-1000.md

 The generic console supports both text mode (32x16) and hires graphics (32x24).
 You can use the ioctl and switch between mode 0 and 1 respectively.

-The optional VDP is also supported - select mode 10 and switch monitors.
+The optional VDP is also supported - compile with `-pragma-define:CRT_ENABLE_VDP=1`, select mode 10 and switch monitors.

 # Screenshots